christo/loquacious/README.md

       camera field
     * lighting
-    * pose estimation and video frame grab integration
+    * pose estimation and video frame grab integration [ ] punter identity persistence
-  * possible whole-scene photo input
-    * it may help the LLM if it can see not only what it looks like but what the actual current deployment scene looks like
-* [ ] punter identity persistence
   * is this person the same person as checkpoint x?
   * use as input to interruption mode trigger
   * incorporate possible multi-person session, tag-team people who have witnessed interaction with ai already - note this means session can have multiple punter identities (think through)
 * [ ] have I met this person before in a previous session?
 * [ ] name and bio reference retrieval for people (stretch) - first hand data / ext data
 * [ ] implement settings presets - depends on server-configured character portraits